meantrix/corrp/README.md

 The [CoorP package](https://github.com/meantrix/corrP) is still very new, but it is already capable of providing some interesting features.
-In the next versions we will be including some types of plots to be made with  corrP  correlation matrix .
+In the next versions we will be including some types of plots to be made with  corrp  correlation matrix .